 This only makes sense.
 These extremely ancient bacteria are a major part of the natural microbial communities in essentially all aquatic ecosystems, including those of coral reefs.
 They perform a variety of ecological functions that promote diversity and stability in Nature as well as in aquaria.
 Indeed, their efficacy in aquaculture applications has been scientifically demonstrated countless times.
 They’ve also been tested for over three decades in commercial operations; given their value in all aquaria, and especially in “natural method” reef aquaria, they are ripe for widespread use by hobbyists.

-At a time when the hobby has (understandably) become somewhat skeptical of “bacteria-in-a-bottle” products, the emergence of a naturally-occurring and highly-tested aquarium microbe is rather refreshing.
-AlgaeBarn is thus excited to offer the companion products PNS Probio™ and PNS YelloSno™ from Hydrospace LLC.
+At a time when the hobby has (understandably) become somewhat skeptical of “bacteria-in-a-bottle” products, the emergence of a fully-identified, naturally-occurring and well-tested aquarium microbe is rather refreshing.
+AlgaeBarn is thus excited to offer the companion products PNS ProBio™ and PNS YelloSno™ from Hydrospace LLC.
+We recently have reintroduced the pair as a convenient and economical package, the PNS Product Combo.

 Both ProBio and YelloSno are made with R. palustris.
 And that’s about where their similarities end.
 Each has its own distinct advantages as a reef aquarium additive.
 They may be used together.
 In fact, they are complimentary!
 This article describes their numerous differences and describes how they may be used in tandem.
 We shall here provide a brief description of each, starting with ProBio.